ryo33/mry/README.md

 * A really simple and easy API
 * Supports mock of structs, traits, and functions.
-* No need of switching between mock objects and real objects.
+* No need to switch between mock objects and real objects.
 * Supports partial mocking.

 ## Compared to [mockall](https://github.com/asomers/mockall)

-The clear difference of mry is that the API is simple and small, and since it is still being developed, you would find some behaviors that are not yet supported.
+The clear difference between mry is that the API is simple and small, and since it is still being developed, you would find some behaviors that are not yet supported.
-Also, based on the priciple of least astonishment, mry solves several problems of mockall by the simplest way.
+Also, based on the principle of least astonishment, mry solves several problems of mockall in the simplest way.

 **Mry is cfg-free**

 In mockall, `#[double]` is used to switch real and mocked structs.
 The problem is that `#[double]` makes mocked structs to be used for all test cases, so it will be complicated when some test case needs the real structs, especially for testing the struct itself.

-In mry, no `#[double]` or complex use strategy is required.
+In mry, no `#[double]` or complex `use` strategy is required.

 **Mry doesn't cause data races**

-In mockall, you need a manual synchronization with mock of static functions and methods.
-The problem is that the result will be unpredicted and hard to debug when you forget to have a lock.
+In mockall, you need a manual synchronization with a mock of static functions and methods.
+The problem is that the result will be unpredictable and hard to debug when you forget to have a lock.

-In mry, there is a managed synchronization, and when you forget it, you can get an error that tells it is required.
+In mry, there is a managed synchronization, and when you forget it, you can get an error that tells you it is required.

 ## Example